The Free Church in Lochgilphead

 We are working towards restoring our building as place of worship and witness and pray that we will be able to raise the necessary funds to see this project completed.

-Argyll's scenery is spectacular, especially with clear vision on a cloudless day like this one featuring the view form Dunadd Fort, just north of Lochgilphead.
+Argyll's scenery is spectacular, especially with clear vision on a cloudless day like this one featuring the view from Dunadd Fort, just north of Lochgilphead.

 We have a clear vision for our church too.